-Her on-going collaboration Hacking the Body and Hacking the Body 2.0 (HTB 2.0) with choreographer / media artist Kate Sicchio, started by examining rhetoric within the online computing community on code, hacking, networks, the quantified self, and data as a new approach to examining inner and outer states and sensations of the human body, using sensing devices within performance and now also explores the issues of personal data collection within wearable performance contexts.
+Her previous long-term collaboration Hacking the Body and Hacking the Body 2.0 (HTB 2.0) 2011- 2018 with choreographer / media artist Kate Sicchio, started by examining rhetoric within the online computing community on code, hacking, networks, the quantified self, and data as a new approach to examining inner and outer states and sensations of the human body, using sensing devices within performance and now also explores the issues of personal data collection within wearable performance contexts.

-Camille has taught academically for over 17 years in digital media arts and design, starting in Canada, then moving to the UK at Brunel University from 2007 until 2014, then taking the role of Course Leader, now Reader at the University for the Creative Arts, Epsom, where she still also teaches and is responsible for research development in the School of Communication Design.
+She has taught academically for over 18 years in digital media arts and design, starting in Canada, then moving to the UK at Brunel University from 2007 until 2014, then taking the role of Course Leader, now Reader at the University for the Creative Arts, Epsom, where she taught in the Digital Communication Design and then the Graphic Design courses and was responsible for research development in the School of Communication Design before moving to Farnham to take over leading the Games Design course and moving to the School of Film, Media and Performing Arts, in 2019.

 Camille completed a practice-based PhD in 2011 at the SMARTlab Digital Media Institute (now at UCD Ireland), with a practice-based research project called MINDtouch, that was an online social/collaborative ‘VJ’ system, as part of an investigation on liveness and presence within mobile performance media contexts using physiological sensors embedded into performance garments.